 COVID-19 Event Protocols

-If you purchase tickets to one of these events, please be prepared to show your proof of vaccination (and matching license or ID).
+We ask that all ticket holders be prepared to show your proof of full vaccination (and matching license or ID) at their theater door or event check-in.
 The name on your license or identification card should match the name on your proof of vaccination and your second or final dose should be dated at least 2 weeks prior to the event’s start date.

 Starting July 1, 2021 – Events at the Dairy Arts Center may sell up to full capacity either as general admission or reserved seating in each theater unless noted with an asterisk on the ticketing page.